 Ringgit ends lower against US dollar

-KUALA LUMPUR: The ringgit ended lower against the US dollar in quiet session today as investors remained cautious over local capital markets against the backdrop of a possible rise in US interest rates.
+KUALA LUMPUR: The ringgit closed lower against the US dollar despite the positivity surrounding the 2018 Budget announcement today, as the greenback strengthened on the back of a possible hike in the US interest rate, said a dealer.